 - Yes, the "essay/additional information" questions (see Downloadable Forms) are required.

 Yes!
 U.S. Citizens and eligible non-citizens can receive financial aid.
 Please visit the USC Financial Aid Website for details on how to apply and the types of aid available to you as a USC graduate student.

 Where can I find information about the tuition and fees?

-You can find current USC tuition and fee information at the USC Schedule of Classes website.
+You can find current USC tuition and fee information on the USC Schedule of Classes website.
 Click on the most recent semester and then navigate to the "tuition and fees" link on the left side of the page.
 Look for the line titled "Business Graduate (500 level and above)" to view the tuition cost per unit.
-The MSSE degree is 30 units in total, so multiple the cost per unit by 30 to get an estimate of tuition for the entire degree.
+The MSSE degree is 30 units in total, so multiply the cost per unit by 30 to get an estimate of tuition for the entire degree.
 Please note, tuition rates increase annually.
 For information about receiving financial aid, please visit the USC Office of Financial Aid.

-Do I need to send in my transcripts?
+How do I send in my transcripts?

 When do classes for this program begin?

 Orientation for the 2019 MSSE cohort is June 8 and classes for the MSSE 2019 cohort begin June 22.
 Orientation for the program is mandatory.

 I am an international student, where can I find out about English requirements?

 The ability to communicate effectively in English — to read, write and speak the language fluently — is vital to your success as a university student.
 USC graduate applicants are therefore expected to demonstrate English-language proficiency as part of the application process.
 You can learn about the options for demonstrating your English proficiency through the USC Graduate Admissions Office.